perchrh/aws-s3-demo/README.md

 Objects in S3 can be given **tags**.
 A tag is a key-value pair, for example project=Indigo.
 See http://docs.aws.amazon.com/AmazonS3/latest/dev/object-tagging.html

+**Versioning** enables you to keep multiple versions of an object in one bucket, for example my-image.jpg (version 1) and my-image.jpg (version 2).
+You might want to enable versioning to protect yourself from unintended overwriten and deletions or to archive objects so that you can retrieve previous versions of them.
+Versioning is a feature enabled per bucket.

 ### Exercise 0 ###
 List your S3-buckets.
 You may receive an empty list.